© 2024 University of Missouri - KBIA

 “I think they blatantly need to condemn it,” Lacey said.
 “Your minority students are blatantly laying everything out on the table, what is wrong, and you’re just ignoring it.”

-Dominique Hodge is a junior at the University of Missouri studying cross-platform editing and producing.
-She is a reporter/producer for KBIA's Missouri Health Talks.
+Dominique Hodge is a graduate student at the University of Missouri studying data journalism and investigative reporting.
+She was formerly a reporter/producer for KBIA's Missouri Health Talks.

 The Columbia Missourian is a community news organization managed by professional editors and staffed by Missouri School of Journalism students who do the reporting, design, copy editing, information graphics, photography and multimedia.